Simone Pansolin is an italian musician and poet.

 He has presented his works at many exhibitions, including the Haiku Life (The Haiku Foundation), Bologna in Lettere, Poetry on the Lake International Celebration, the International Poetry Festival of Trieste and Una Scontrosa Grazia.
 He has also been a guest on various radio programmes, including Radio Canale Italia - Story Time, Poesia e Musica Italiana, Radio Poeticare.

-Having been translated into English, Russian, Japanese, Indian Malayalam andf Spanish, Pansolin’s work has been included in national and international literary magazines, both on paper and digital, such as WTPLive (India), English Literature (Иностранная литература, Russia), La Clessidra (Italia).
+Having been translated into English, Russian, Japanese, Indian Malayalam and Spanish, Pansolin’s work has been included in national and international literary magazines, both on paper and digital, such as WTPLive (India), English Literature (Иностранная литература, Russia), La Clessidra (Italy).

-Critics say of him: «Pixels is a collection of precious poetic gemstones that come together as if encrusted on a royal jewel one after the other and page after page.»; (A. Sacco, "Poesia del Nostro Tempo"); «Compositions too beautiful, of terrible truth, to make you shiver.» (F. Russo, “Culture and Perspectives”).
+Critics say of him: «The beauty of Pixel is this and more: it’s an inextinguishable source of gems which are rare in their originality.» (P. Martino, “La Clessidra”); «Compositions too beautiful, of terrible truth, to make you shiver.» (F. Russo, “Culture and Perspectives”); «Pixels is a collection of precious poetic gemstones that come together as if encrusted on a royal jewel one after the other and page after page.» (A. Sacco, "Poesia del Nostro Tempo").

 Translations by Manuela Calascibetta